open-design-kit/opendesignkit/wiki/visualdesignworkshop.md

 ---

-**Description:** Theme an application with a collaborative visual design approach to get all key stakeholders involved in the process.
+**Description:** Collaborative on defining the visual design approach of a project to get all key stakeholders involved in the process.

 ---